NVIDIA/hpc-container-maker/RECIPES.md

    packages with the consistent names across Linux distributions should be specified.
 This parameter is ignored if `apt` or `yum` is specified.
 The default value is an empty list.

+- `_scl`: - Boolean flag to specify whether to enable the Software Collections (SCL) repository.
+The default is False.
+This parameter is ignored if the Linux distribution is not RHEL-based.

 - `yum`: A list of RPM packages to install.
 The default value is an empty list.